ds-modules/curriculum-guide/connector/instructor/student-help.md

 * 15 weeks x 1 hour weekly = 15 hours of lab prep

-If you would like to be match with CA\(s\) for the semester, please contact Aspen Hsu.
+If you would like a CA for the semester, please contact Aspen Hsu.

 ### Graders/Readers